tedvkremer/prompt/README.md

 1. Backup your existing `.bash_prompt` prompt and the prompt library.
 2. Install the prompt and library to `~/.bash_prompt` and `~/.bash_prompt.d` respectively.
 3. Does not modify your `.bashrc` file.
-You must source the prompt in your `.bashrc` file.
+You must source the prompt yourself.

 #### 1.1.3 Compatibility